flowcommerce/lib-play/README.md

 This error handler capture client and server errors, always returning application/json.
-This handler also makes sure to log server error messages and assigns a unique
+This handler also makes sure to log server error messages and assigns a unique error number that is returned to the user.
+This error number is also logged making it easy to find a particular error in the log.

+Additionally, if flow environment is development, the actual contents of the exception will be returned (disabled in production to avoid leaking information).

     play.http.errorHandler = "io.flow.play.util.ErrorHandler"